vollmerr/account-lead-lookup/client/README.md

 ## Building
 This project uses the [parcel bundler](https://github.com/parcel-bundler/parcel) to bundle to perform several actions such as transpiling, minification, and uglification.

 Use `npm run build` to build the project.
 The output will placed in the `/dist` folder.
-To deploy, place the contents of this build into the Azure blob storage the CDT site is pointing to.

 For running locally, use a file serving system such as [serve](https://github.com/zeit/serve).
 After building, run `serve -s dist`.